FailAcademy/learning/web-dev-foundation/_lessons/week-03/02-intro-to-rwd.md

 ## Learning Objectives

-- Explore what responsive web design (RWD) is, and how it differs from creating a “mobile-only” website
+- Explore what responsive web design (RWD) is, and how it differs from creating a “mobile-only” website.
-- Understand the difference between fixed, fluid, adaptive, and responsive websites
+- Understand the difference between fixed, fluid, adaptive, and responsive websites.
-- Understand how to use a “mobile-first” approach to web development
+- Understand how to use a “mobile-first” approach to web development.
-- Use media queries to manipulate website styles at various "breakpoints"
+- Use media queries to manipulate website styles at various "breakpoints".

 ---